The Number 1 Risk Factor For Early Death Is High Blood Pressure

 But you can definitely do something about it to get it down, so please read on!

 The number one risk factor for dying early is having high blood pressure (1).
+So it’s a good idea to reduce blood pressure!

 This is because it causes so many problems with your cardiovascular system – it wreaks total havoc over time by putting tremendous strain on your heart and all the blood vessels throughout your body.
 Problems resulting for high blood pressure include: